The Bankrate promise

-One of the first options is getting your emergency fund in order while you can.
+One of the first options is to get your emergency fund in order while you can.
 Experts recommend having at least six months of expenses on hand, but in tougher times having more is not going to hurt you.
 You can always return to contributing to your retirement accounts later.

 Hearn notes that early 401(k) withdrawals will incur a 10 percent bonus penalty on top of any taxes already due on distributions if you’re under age 59 1/2.

 “If you can’t make up for the lost match this year due to uncertainty of cash flow, don’t fret,” says Hearn.
 “One year of not having a company match savings is unlikely to derail your long-term financial plan.”

 From here, you can start thinking about the next best move, both financially and career-wise.

 2. When your company appears relatively stable or healthy

 If the company and your personal situation are stable, then you’ll have more options.
 But even then you may still want to shore up your finances before you commit to further retirement savings.
 From there you have a few avenues you can consider.